Thai Meethu Sathiyam: Soundtrack

 The soundtrack was composed by the duo Shankar–Ganesh.

 Release and reception

 Thai Meethu Sathiyam was released on 30 October 1978, Diwali day.
+Ananda Vikatan rated the film 44 out of 100.
+Anna praised the performances of cast, cinematography, music, direction, stunts and called it a usual formula narrated in an interesting manner.
 Despite facing competition from many other Diwali releases, the film became a commercial success, running for over 100 days in theatres, and Rajinikanth "carved out for himself a niche in vendetta roles".